Pickling vs Fermenting: Key Differences, Health Benefits & When to Use Each

 Health Benefits of Pickling

-• Preserves nutrients better than many cooking methods
+• Preserves nutrients better than cooking methods like boiling

 Health Benefits of Fermenting

-• Rich in probiotics that support digestive health
+• Rich in diverse probiotics that support gut microbiome diversity

-• May improve immune function and reduce inflammation
+• May improve immune function (70% of immune system resides in gut)

 Spice Hacks for Pickling & Fermenting